novellac/lftm/talks/TheFocusTalk.md

 ## Intro, Caveats, etc

 - Keyboard focus and SR focus aren't the same!
+- Some names for similar stuff: tab focus, keyboard focus, visual focus
-- When I say keyboard focus, I'm almost always including the visual focus ring, too.
+- When I say keyboard focus, I mean the visual indicator (aka focus ring) that emphasizes interactive elements on a webpage.
 - Nothing here is an absolute.
 It depends!
 It all depends!
 Test with your users if you can and if you can't test with users, make things as predictable as possible.

 ## Questions I've promised to answer in my talk